mridoni/gix/doc/gixsql.md

 (yes, that's a dot)
 *Note: I acknowledge this is rather simplistic and should be improved with more options, parameters, etc.*

 When you run your code from the IDE, the path for the runtime libraries needed for the DBMS you chose are automatically added to your PATH.
-Obviously, when you are running outside outside the IDE, you will have to do this manually: the runtime libraries and their dependencies reside in `{gix-install-dir}\lib\{platform}\{architecture}` (**platform** can be either x64 or x86, **architecture** can either be mdvc or gcc, depending on the compiler type you are using).
+Obviously, when you are running outside the IDE, you will have to do this manually: the runtime libraries and their dependencies reside in `{gix-install-dir}\lib\{platform}\{architecture}` (**platform** can be either x64 or x86, **architecture** can either be msvc or gcc, depending on the compiler type you are using).

 At the moment  Gix-IDE always uses its embedded version of GixSQL.
 In the future this will be extended to allow for other preprocessors.

+### Examples

+You can find a sample project collection for GixSQL (TEST001.gix) in the folder %USERPROFILE%\Documents\Gix\Examples ($HOME/Documents/gix/examples on Linux) that should have been created when you installed Gix-IDE.
+Under the project directory (%USERPROFILE%\Documents\Gix\Examples\TEST001 or $HOME/Documents/gix/examples/TEST001 on Linux) there is a SQL file with a DDL query and some data you can use to run the sample project.

 ### Using GixSQL outside Gix-IDE

 If you want to manually precompile COBOL programs for ESQL, you can use the preprocessor binary (**gixpp** or **gixpp.exe**) you will find in the **bin** folder in Gix-IDE's install directory.
-When you run it from the console, ensure you have the same **bin** directory in your PATH since it contains some libraries that are needed by **gixpp**.
+When you run it from the console, ensure you have the same **bin** directory in your PATH/LD_LIBRARY_PATH since it contains some libraries that are needed by **gixpp**.
 These are the command line options available, that correspond to those described earlier:

     Usage: gixpp [options]